 I love using apple cider vinegar for this recipe, but you can also use distilled white vinegar if that is all you have.
 Just check the label and make sure that it says 5% acidity.
 If it says 4%, adjust the quantities and use a little more vinegar and a little less water.

 Yes!
-Red onions are one of the most nutritious of the onion “family” for you because they loaded with vitamin B9 and folate which can improve heart health – so they are tasty and good for you 🙂
+Red onions are one of the most nutritious of the onion “family” for you because they are loaded with vitamin B9 and folate, which can improve heart health – so they are tasty and good for you 🙂

-Served pickled onions cold if you can – at least that is how I like them – some people like them room temperature.
-(Cold is my favorite way to enjoy them.)
+Served these Easy Pickled Red Onions cold if you can – at least that is how I like them – some people like them at room temperature.

-Pickled onions need to be kept in the refrigerator – this is not a canning recipe and these are not shelf-stable.
-They will last up to three weeks.
+Pickled onions need to be kept in the refrigerator in an airtight container or a mason jar.
+This is not a canning recipe, so these are not shelf-stable.
+They will last up to three weeks as long as they are kept in a sealed container.
+They will probably last longer, but they will start to get really mushy.

 ✏️ Helpful Tips

-- If you want to make pickled onions that can be canned and preserved, this website has a lot of safe canning recipes.
-I personally love the Balsamic Onion Jam and the Broiled Pickled Onions on the site.
+- If you want to make pickled onions that can be canned and preserved, this safe canning website has a lot of safe canning recipes.
+I personally love their Balsamic Vinegar Onion Jam and their Broiled Pickled Onions.

 Want to Pickle More Things?